 Mirage Metals is a collection of jewelry and homewares inspired by the ever-evolving textures and shapes of our planet.
-With a background in interior design, I love to explore the relationships between people, objects, and the spaces around us.
-I believe in the power of handmade pieces to bring an intangible sense of wonder to everyday life.
+I love to explore the relationships between people and places.
+I believe in the power of handmade objects to bring an intangible sense of wonder to everyday life.

 meet the maker

 Hello!
 I'm Jess, the designer and maker behind Mirage Metals.
-I grew up collecting rocks, at times adding googly eyes and making cardboard box homes for them.
+I grew up collecting rocks, at times giving them googlie eyes and cardboard-box homes.
 Without thinking much of it, I began working at a crystal shop while I was in college for interior design & architecture.
 Suddenly I found myself surrounded by giant amethyst towers and quartz-encrusted geodes, and my love of rocks was rekindled.
 I craved a change from my computer-centered coursework, so in my last year of school I enrolled in a metalsmithing class.
-I was captivated by the processes that brought life to a seemingly rigid material and excited to have found an art form that aligned with my love of natural stones.
-Since then I have continued to learn about new tools and techniques, and now explore ideas on a smaller scale through handmade jewelry & object design.
+I was quickly captivated by the intricate processes that brought life to a seemingly rigid material.
+It was exciting to have found an art form that aligned with my love of natural stones, so I stuck with it.
+I have continued to learn about new tools and techniques, and love exploring ideas on a smaller scale through handmade jewelry & object design.

 how it's made